Renewing an F-1/J-1 Visa

 You can only apply for a new visa at a U.S. consulate/embassy outside the U.S.

 At a glance Duration Green Plan ahead!
-Review appointment wait times.
+Review appointment wait times and plan carefully around breaks.

 Find Your Focus Review specific instructions for the F-1 student visa or J-1 exchange visitor visa process.